How is LeadAbroad responding to COVID-19?

 All students are required to have a working cell phone abroad.
 Details on cell service and internet abroad can be found on your accepted student page.

 If you are attending a for-credit program, you are required to bring a laptop as well.
-Non-credit programs do not require a laptop, and we recommend you leave it at home unless you absolutely need it while traveling.
+Non-credit programs do not require a laptop (with the exception of PRO Cape Town where a laptop is required), and we recommend you leave it at home unless you absolutely need it while traveling.

 Is Wi-Fi available in the accommodations?